 Full-text searching of all issues of the Cleveland Call and Post published between 1934 and 1991.
 (An index to issues from 1992 to 2004 and full text for issues from 2005 to present is available in the Ethnic Newswatch database.)
 Cleveland’s longtime African American newspaper, the Call & Post was formed in 1927 by the merger of the Call and the Post.
 The paper’s rise to prominence began in 1932 with the arrival of William O. Walker (1896-1981), who became its publisher within a few years.
 A strong local voice for racial equality, the paper has long urged participation in politics and encouraged black solidarity and self-reliance.

-A website which posts online all reviews of electronic resources which are published in the print version of TCA.
+The Charleston Advisor (TCA) publishes critical reviews of online resources for libraries.
+This website posts online all reviews of electronic resources which are published in the print version of TCA.
 Each electronic resource receives a composite score based on four elements: Content, Searchability, Pricing, and Contract Options.
 A narrative description of the product and its content; an examination of the resource’s strengths and weakness; and citations for other reviews of the product are provided.
 Note: Although the site may display an option for username/password, they are not necessary for using this resource.

 The Cleveland Necrology File contains local cemetery records and newspaper death notices for the following years: 1833, 1847-1848, 1850-1975.
 A more complete description of the file’s contents can be found in the about section of the database.
 For necrology information after 1975, please use the Cleveland News Index.